Trusted Aggravated Assault Lawyers

 When you meet with our attorneys, we will attentively listen to your side of the story, help you explore your options, and determine the best course of action moving forward.

-According to Georgia law, a domestic aggravated assault is considered an offense against a family or household member.
+According to Georgia law, an aggravated domestic assault is considered an offense against a family or household member.
 The law defines these groups of people as follows:

 - Spouses or former spouses